-C. Extraction of Mono-spectrum Marker
+3.4 Extraction of Mono-spectrum Marker

-Figure 3 shows an overview of marker detection and identification.
+Figure 4 shows an overview of marker detection and identification.
 We remove the zero frequency components (Step 1) and band-pass filtering of each region (Step 2) in the observed images.
 The corner dots are detected by referring to the colors of the regions (Step 3).
 Valid corner dots are selected by a segmentation of the original image.
-The monospectrum markers are then detected and identified (Step 4).
+The mono-spectrum markers are then detected and identified (Step 4).
 We describe each step in detail below.
 Step1.
 Remove Zero Frequency Component

-Let us denote the signal of mono-spectrum markers as f(x) and the ones of other objects as g(x).
+Let us denote the signal of mono-spectrum markers as f(x) and that of other objects as g(x).

 Geometric transform together with a perspective projection changes not only the frequency but also the amplitude of the signal.
 The illumination also adds an offset to the signal.
-Therefore the signal of the observed marker usually has a wider range in the frequency domain as shown in the left column of Figure 3.
-In the regions corresponding to the mono-spectrum marker M and the ones of the other regions N, the following signals of different features are observed since the signals are projected on the images.
+Therefore the signal of the observed marker usually has a wider range in the frequency domain as shown in the left column of Figure 4.
+In the regions corresponding to the mono-spectrum marker Mand the ones of the other regions N, the following signals of different features are observed since the signals are projected on the images:

-$$M: \quad \tilde{f}(x) + c, \tag{2}$$
+$$M: \tilde{f}(x) + c, \tag{3}$$

-$$N: \quad \tilde{g}(x) + c. \tag{3}$$
+$$N: \quad \tilde{g}(x) + c. \tag{4}$$